bjhartin/streams-fs2-learning/readme.md

 Instead of allowing unbounded and unrestricted types like `String` in our program, we use the `refined` library so we can write things like `type Name = String Refined AlphaNumeric And NonEmpty And MaxLength[25]`.
 Now we can write `Customer(name: Name, ...)`.
 Since many attacks involve string injection, we prevent this in the domain.
 Why would we want to admit code into the name field?
 We'll do similar things for types like `List` and others.
 This will also make test data generation more accurate.

-Types which represent input from the outside world will have less restrictions.

 Unrefined values are refined into these types via functions which represent failure in their return type.

 ## Attributions